idvorkin/idvorkin.github.io/_d/time_off.md

 ## Igor's Personal combined learnings

-Here are the combined learnigns from my time offs.
+Here are the combined learnings from my time offs.
 Igor needs to read and internalize it.

 ### Before you go

 - Read the travel tips section
 - Pre-writing your desires/goals for time off (see this template).
   - If you begin with the end in mind you can get it done
-  - Then you need to check in and review tune over time
+  - Then you need to check-in and review tune over time
-  - Don't over do your todo list, after all you should get a break too.
+  - Don't overdo your todo list, after all, you should get a break too.
 - Wrap up everything before you go.
   - Got done everything I needed at work the week before so had no work baggage.
   - Load up your todo list for when you're back and trust you'll come back and get back
 - Visualize the battle of the resistance, prepare mentally to avoid it.
-  - If I don't force my self to maintain my habits, and stay balanced - I won't (I did zero magic).
+  - If I don't force myself to maintain my habits, and stay balanced - I won't (I did zero magic).
-  - Decide when you'll check in with your plans.
+  - Decide when you'll check-in with your plans.
 - Create a won't do list
   - I can get sucked into programming, but I want to avoid it.
-- Write up your phychic Weight
+- Write up your psychic Weight
   - Just naming it helps you get it under control.

-### Every other day checkin
+### Every other day check-in

 - **Refresh** - Re-read these learnings and your time off priority list.
-- **Know your real riches** - Is anything more valuable then satisfiaction and health?
+- **Know your real riches** - Is anything more valuable than satisfaction and health?
 Probably not.
 Remember that.
 - **Pay yourself first, do the habits** - gives you the energy and strength for everything else.
-  - If I don't force my self to maintain my habits, and stay balanced - I won't
+  - If I don't force myself to maintain my habits, and stay balanced - I won't
   - Don't skip habits, they give you the energy
   - Make sure to do magic
   - Make sure to do hot tub